- 9th July 2012 at 19:59 #14293

 - Project control policy which sets out how the project reports will be generated.

-A high-level schedule, which highlights the key deliverables in the form of a milestone schedule.
+Included will be a high-level schedule, which highlights the key deliverables in the form of a milestone schedule.
 Should also include estimates of cost and resource requirements.
 Specific contents include

 - Project lifecycle which sets out the overall phases of the project.